Fivegogo/Fivegogo.github.io/content/project/4_Cross-Modal Transfer Learning with Interpretability/_index.md

 ---
-title: Baidu Reasearch Funding Cross-Modal Knowledge Distillation with Interpretability
+title: aidu Research Program of Cross-Modal Knowledge Distillation with Interpretability
 summary: This project is proposed to transfer cross-modal knowledge for the unconstrained videos.
 We consider the heterogeneous audio-visual correspondence in in-the-wild videos to improve the performance of cross-modal knowledge distillation.

 # Optional external URL for project (replaces project detail page).